bcgov/ols-geocoder/address-data-pipeline.md

 |Gather|Gather reference road and address data from authoritative sources.
 Each source dataset may have a different access method (e.g. download, API), data schema, and update schedule.
 |Transform|Transform each reference address dataset into a single, standard format called Physical Address Exchange (PAX) Format
 |Integrate| Integrate reference addresses into reference road segments (blocks)|
 |Verify|Verify that the new reference address dataset is globally valid.
-Globally valid means the dataset is complete (e.g. has addresses from every locality), correct (e.g., every reference address geocodes perfectly and all test addresses geocode as expected), spatially-consistent (e.g., address locations on every block increase in the same direction as their civic numbers, blockface address ranges don't overlap and increase in the same direction), and version-consistent (e.g. locality address counts are higher than the previous version of reference data)
+Globally valid means the dataset is
+- complete (e.g. has addresses from every locality)
+- correct (e.g., every reference address geocodes perfectly and all test addresses geocode as expected)
+- spatially-consistent (e.g., address locations on every block increase in the same direction as their civic numbers, blockface address ranges don't overlap and increase in the same direction), and
-Deploy|deploy
+- version-consistent (e.g. locality address counts are higher than the previous version of reference data) Deploy|deploy